Skip to main content

 1. Go to the Virtual Machines icon in the top left taskbar.

-3. In the left panel, click the Open Full Menu button by the virtual machine to delete.
+3. In the left panel, click the Open Full Menu button by the stopped virtual machine to delete.

 4. Select Delete.